nicktrimborn/4/exercises/07/questions.md

 * Provides data a character at a time in a sequential data stream

 #### Block devices:
-* addressable in device-specified chunks called blocks and generally support seeking
+* Addressable in device-specified chunks called blocks and generally support seeking
 * Block Device is a device whose driver communicates by sending entire blocks of data and can provide random access data

 ## 3. What design limits of the Ex6 version of `irqgen-mod` do we try to address adding a character device?